Skip to main content

 • Successfully completed an Australian bachelor's degree (or equivalent overseas qualification).

-• A minimum of eight years professional work experience in a related industry.
-Applicants with professional experience at a senior level that is less than 8 years may also be considered.
+• A minimum of eight years of professional work experience in a related industry.
+Applicants with professional experience at a senior level that is less than eight years may also be considered.

 To have your professional experience considered, you must submit with your application a CV and a personal statement detailing your experience.